matheustor4/PyMTDEvaluator2/README.md

 # PyMTDEvaluator2

-Updated version of PyMTDEvaluator with support for Multi-Criteria Decision Making Methods
+PyMTDEvaluator is a tool for time-based Moving Target Defense evaluation.
+The 2.0 version provides support for Multi-Criteria Decision Making Methods and improved graphical user interface.

 ## Cite us